verbiscms/verbis/docs/api/api.md

 ## Categories

-These routes allow you to browse, read, update and delete categories through the Verbis API easily.
+These routes allow you to browse, read, create, update and delete categories through the Verbis API.
 All post endpoints are prefixed with `/categories`.

 ### The Category object